 Grow Their Interest with Compound Interest

 Want to show your kids the magic of compounding interest?
-The Compound Interest Calculator on the U.S. Securities and Exchange Commission’s investor.gov website is easy to use and understand.
-Just plug in an initial investment, how much you expect to add each month, and the interest rate you expect to earn.
-The calculator will chart out an estimate of how much your child’s initial investment would grow over time.
+The Compound Interest Calculator on the Securities and Exchange Commission’s Investor.gov website is easy to use and understand.
+Just plug in an initial amount, how much you expect to add each month, and the interest rate you expect to earn.
+The calculator will chart out an estimate of how much your child’s initial deposit would grow over time.

 To take it a step further, you can teach your children to use the “Rule of 72” to compare different types of investments.
 According to this rule, money doubles at a rate where 72 is divided by the percentage gain.
 So, if your child is looking at an investment that makes 4% annually, it will double in 18 years, or 72 divided by 4.